corsonr/fredo/README.md

 <a align="center" href="https://github.com/corsonr/fredo/"><img width="100%" src="https://github.com/corsonr/fredo/raw/master/screenshot.png" alt="Fredo, simple & clean WordPress theme"></a>

+## Why calling it "Fredo"?

+Well, Fred is my father's name, and trust me, that man is really incredible.
+Highly inspiring.
+He's a multi [ironman](https://www.ironman.com), a former professional football player, a known chef who who worked in the best Parisian restaurants etc...
+That's why I called that theme Fredo ;-)

 ## Fredo is using Milligram

 [Milligram](https://milligram.io/) a minimalist CSS framework built by [CJ Patoilo](http://cjpatoilo.com/).
 Well, to be honest, Fredo is using a modified version of Milligram, with more components.